Your Guide to Multi-Rate Meters

 Here, you can find out how a multi-rate tariff works or, if you’re ready to compare, check out the latest multi-rate tariff prices with our quick comparison service.

 This largely depends on how you use energy.
 Most UK households prefer to just have a smart meter with a basic selection of energy tariffs.
-However, if you’re a bit of a night-owl, you’ll see some significant savings on your home energy bills.
-Just remember to do your washing at night.
-Even if you’re not always up during the night, smart home devices and appliances make it possible to schedule things like wash cycles etc.
+However, if you’re a bit of a night owl or use most of your energy in off-peak hours, you could see significant savings on your home energy bills.

-For businesses, it is important to understand how much energy you’re using and what are the peak operation times.
-Multi-rate meters are great for businesses who operate mainly during the night, evenings and weekends.
+For businesses, it is important to understand how much energy you’re using and what your peak operation times are.
+Multi-rate meters are great for businesses operating mainly during the night, evenings and weekends.

-How do I get a multi rate meter?
+How do I Switch to a Multi-Rate Meter?